rafalp/Misago/dev-docs/menus.md

 `Menu` based menus
 ------------------

-Some menus in Misago are using the `Menu` class importable from `misago.menus.menu` module.
-Those menus are:
+Some menus in Misago are using the `Menu` class importable from the `misago.menus.menu` module.
+These menus include:

 - Account settings menu
 - Profile sections menu
 - Users lists menu

-### Creating custom menu with `Menu`
+### Creating custom menu with the `Menu`

-To create custom menu with `Menu`, instantiate it somewhere in your package:
+To create custom menu with the `Menu` class, instantiate it somewhere in your package:

 ```python
 # my_plugin/menu.py